 Club membership is open to anyone with an interest in radio communications.
 While a member must hold an amateur license for full voting privileges, anyone can join as an associate member.

-Club dues are $20 per year.
-Anyone that has been licensed for 50 years or more can join at the reduced rate of $10.
-Please fill out a Membership Application and either bring a copy with you to a club meeting, or you can mail it to the address on the contact us page.
+Club dues are $25 per year.
+Anyone that has been licensed for 50 years or more can join at the reduced rate of $12.50.
+Please see our Dues Info and How to Join page for more details.